DeBusk College of Osteopathic Medicine

 Acceptance Deposits

 In order to secure your seat in the program, you must submit a deposit.
-For students living off campus a deposit of $250 is required.
-For students who opt to live in university housing a deposit of $500 is required.
+For students living off campus a non-refundable deposit of $250 is required.
+For students who opt to live in university housing an additional deposit of $500 is required.

 Students may also submit their deposit via mail at the following address: